 - Professional peer

-- On-site interviews will consist of a tour of the facilities guided by current first-year students.
-This will provide an opportunity for applicants to ask questions in a relaxed forum.
+The on-site interview will also consist of a tour of the facilities guided by current first year students.
+This provides an opportunity for the applicants to ask questions in a more relaxed forum.

 Shadowing or Work Experience